What Does Sherlock Holmes Have in Common with Pest Control?

 There are multiple possible nesting sites for ants that can include under leaf litter, paving stones, garden hoses, yard decorations, concrete slabs, and asphalt driveways.
 They can dwell in damaged wood in door and window frames, decks, and porches.

-They like wall voids, hollow posts, space behind cabinets, and masonry cracks at bricks.
+Ants like wall voids, hollow posts, space behind cabinets, and masonry cracks at bricks.
 They live in tree stumps, live trees, shrubs, and bushes, wood piles, and under your picnic table.
-They can be almost anywhere.
+Ants can be almost anywhere.
 In addition to where they live, do you know how big can their colony be?

 Ants: Different Sizes and in Numbers